Store Creation

 Custom Data-Flow Property

-Besides custom handlers a custom store is also a perfect place to hold custom data-flows, which do things like mapping, filtering, sorting or other operations before the final result should get rendered.
+Besides custom handlers, a custom store is also a perfect place to hold custom data-flows which do things like mapping, filtering, sorting, or other operations without immediately rendering the result to the ui.

-Imagine you want to list the interests grouped by some criteria (which should in real world applications part of the model of course).
-You could add a property to your store, that does the filtering and mapping:
+Say you want to list the interests grouped by some criteria (which in real world applications should be part of the model).
+Add a Flow-property to your store that does the filtering and mapping...

 val noneProgramming: Flow<List<Interest>> = data // use the standard `data`-property as base